realworldocaml/book/book/testing.md

 - **Bloat**.
 When your tests are written as a part of your library, it means that every user of your library has to link in that testing code in their production application.
-The code won't get executed in production, of course, but it still adds to the size of the executable.
+Even though that code won't get executed in production, it still adds to the size of the executable.

 - **Dependencies**.
 Adding testing code to your library doesn't just